sjc200/google-contacts-share/README.md

 ## Files

-- `contacts.gs` — the Apps Script (deploy identically to both accounts)
+- `contacts-share.gs` — the Apps Script (deploy identically to both accounts)
 - `README.md` — this file